edgedb/edgedb/docs/guides/tutorials/jupyter_notebook.rst

         DSNs take the following format:
         ``edgedb://<username>:<password>@<hostname-or-ip>:<port>/<branch>``.
-        Omit any segment, and EdgeDB will fall back to a default value listed in `our DSN specification
+        Omit any segment, and Gel will fall back to a default value listed in `our DSN specification
         <https://docs.edgedb.com/database/reference/dsn#ref-dsn>`__

-   **For local EdgeDB instances**
+   **For local Gel instances**

    - ``EDGEDB_INSTANCE``- your instance name
    - ``EDGEDB_USER`` & ``EDGEDB_PASSWORD``

    .. note :: Usernames and passwords

-      EdgeDB creates an ``edgedb`` user by default, but the password is randomized.
+      Gel creates an ``edgedb`` user by default, but the password is randomized.
 You may set the password for this role by running ``alter role edgedb { set password := '<password>'; };`` or you may create a new role using ``create superuser role <name> { set password := '<password>';